elsirion/webimint-rs/README.md

 # Fedimint Client built with [Leptos](https://github.com/leptos-rs/leptos)

 This repo contains a proof-of-concept of how to integrate `fedimint-client` with the Leptos web framework to build a PWA.
-Nothing really works yet but it compiles.
+There are still some bugs being worked out, but there is a demo available at https://fedimint-leptos.sirion.io/.

 ## (Temporary) Pre-requirements (will be changed for sure)